melvincarvalho/helloworld/README.md

 The `$scope.notify` function returns a message to the user to tell them they have logged in or out.
 This completes the functionality of this simple app.

-## Summary

-In this chapter we have shown how to identify and verify a user using delegated login and WebID.
-We have packaged the code into an [AngularJS](https://angularjs.org/) app and presented a simple demo.
-In the next chapter we will show how to save data to your Personal Online Data Store (Pod).

 ## See Also

 * [Source Code](https://github.com/melvincarvalho/helloworld)